-The project is considered an in-fill development and will complete the neighborhood, which primarily consists of a mix of housing types including detached single-family homes and multi-family residential developments.
+The project is considered an in-fill development and will complete the neighborhood, which primarily consists of commercial development and a mix of housing types including detached single-family homes and multi-family residential developments.
 The project proposes detached single-family homes, which is compatible with the surrounding neighborhood.
-Additionally, the project is consistent with the MDR land use designation and policies in the Hayward 2040 General Plan.
-The proposed density is within the density range allowed by the MDR land use designation and compatible with the overall density of the surrounding residential neighborhood.
+Additionally, the project is consistent with the LDR and MDR land use designations and policies in the Hayward 2040 General Plan.
+The proposed density is within the density range allowed by the LDR and MDR land use designations and compatible with the overall density of the surrounding residential neighborhood.

-B. Streets and utilities, existing or proposed, are adequate to serve the development:
+B. Streets and utilities, existing or proposed, are adequate to serve the development;

 The existing utilities that serve the project site, including sanitary sewer, water, and storm drain systems, have sufficient capacity to adequately serve the proposed development.
-On-site sewer and water utilities will be installed within the new public utility easement within the project site and connect to the existing utilities on Gading Road.
-The project will be served by a new private street.
-While the existing roadway is sufficient to accommodate the additional traffic generated from the project, frontage improvements will be required, including the reconstruction and repair of the existing road and sidewalks along Gading Road to meet the City's current roadway standards.
+On-site sewer and water utilities will be installed within new public utility easements within the project site and connect to the existing utilities on 4th Street and B Street.
+The project will be served by new private streets that will provide direct access to B Street and Chestnut Street.
+While the existing roadways are sufficient to accommodate the additional traffic generated from the project, frontage improvements will be required, including the reconstruction and repair of the existing road and sidewalks along 4th Street, B Street, and Chestnut Street to meet the City's current roadway standards.